AlexanderKarren/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 If I understand this problem correctly,

 - Define a function that takes in one argument that's an array of boolean values of size n.
-  - Initialize variable f to 0.
+  - Initialize variable f to -1.
   - Loop through each element in the boolean array:
     - On each iteration, check to see if the value is False.
       - Is it false?
-Set f to the index and break out of the loop.
+Set f to the index.
       - is it true?
 Do nothing.
 Go to the next iteration of the loop.

   - return the value of f.

+This function will loop through an array of size n and then complete.
+Its time complexity is O(n).